Roles and Permissions

 |Manager||Intended for a person who is explicitly assigned to another person as their supervisor.
 Includes the rights to view and approve absences of subordinates and to see their reasons for absence (hidden to others).|

 Initially granted to the user that creates the project.

 Intended for project participants that should be allowed to manage access and configure project modules as well as contribute to the project.

 System Admin has no specific rights over projects created by other users.

 System Admin can modify the default templates for these Roles or create a new template with a different variety of project access permissions.
 The role templates can be then used by Project Admins to create Roles for their projects and assign those Roles to their project participants.

-Granted by default to all users.
-Includes the rights to:
+Granted by default to all organization users.
+Includes viewing rights for some project resources.